trentm/cutarelease/README.md

     then use "deps/cutarelease/cutarelease.py" in your Makefile.

-Eventually I may publish this to npm so you could `npm install cutalrelease`, but I haven't done that yet.
+Eventually I may publish this to npm so you could `npm install cutarelease`, but I haven't done that yet.